carpentries-incubator/SDC-BIDS-fMRI/_episodes/02-exploring-fmriprep.md

 > This data is single-session, so a session folder is missing here - but with multiple sessions you will see <code>anat</code> and <code>ses-[insert_session_here]</code> folders where each session folder contain a <code>func</code> folder.
 {: .callout}

-Hopefully you're now convinced that the outputs of fMRIPREP roughly follows BIDS organization principles and is, in fact, quite simple.
+Hopefully you're now convinced that the outputs of fMRIPREP roughly follows BIDS organization principles.
 The filenames themselves give you a full description of what each file is (check the [slides](https://docs.google.com/presentation/d/1er6dQcERL-Yeb5-7A29tJnmqgHNaLpTLXM3e-SmpjDg/edit?usp=sharing) to get an idea of what each file means!

 Now let's see how we can pull data in using pyBIDS!